wpmarketingteam/WP5.6Marcomms/Questions and Answers/8_php8_support.md

 **Status: Version 2020/12/03.
-Finalization with the Release Squad.**
+This is being finalized with the Release Squad.**

 # PHP 8.0 Support
 WordPress Core in its 5.6 release is taking the first step to support PHP 8.0, which is due out in late November 2020.
 It is a good time to start planning to migrate your WordPress products, services and sites to the latest PHP version.